Md Twfiqur Rahman

 Hi, I'm Toufiq.

-I am currently a Research Assistant (Postdoc) at the Johns Hopkins Carey Business School.
-I received my Ph.D. in Economics from Georgia State University.
-I'm on the 2025-26 job market.
+I am currently a Postdoc at the Johns Hopkins Carey Business School.
+I received my Ph.D. in Economics from Georgia State University, where I was advised by Professor Daniel Kreisman and worked as a Graduate Research Assistant at Georgia Policy Labs.